ChitoKim/SimpleDFPlayerMini-for-RaspberryPi/README.md

 Basically you only have to connect the `RX` of the DFPlayerMini to the specific `TX` port of your board.
 Continuing our example from before `RX` from the DFPlayerMini goes to `GPIO2` on the ESP8266.

-Also solder a 1k resistor inbetween the connection or professionaly speaking in serial.
+Also solder a 1k resistor inbetween the connection or professionally speaking in serial.

 No other Pins (except VCC and GND) should be used.